Hurdler Warholm crushes world record in race for the ages

 Warholm tore open his jersey when he crossed the line first.
 He flashed the same mouth-gaping look of amazement as when he announced himself on the world stage with his victory at world championships in 2017.

+“If you would’ve told me that I was going to run 46.1 and lose, I would probably beat you up and tell you to get out of my room,” he said.
+"I’m happy to be part of history.”

-Alison dos Santos of Brazil finished third in 46.72, as six of the eight runners broke either a world, continent or national record.
+Alison dos Santos of Brazil finished third in 46.72; he was among the six runners in the eight-man field to break either a world, continent or national record.

+That included Kyron McMaster of the British Virgin Islands, whose run of 47.08 left him in fourth.

+“After the second hurdle.
+I was like, s—-.
+If you go after them, it’s suicidal," McMaster said.

 All in all, it was a race that more than lived up to expectations on a steamy afternoon at a mostly empty Olympic Stadium.